JosephLai241/nomad/README.md

 		+ Quickly point Git commands such as `git add/diff/unstage` to a file within the tree.
 This allows you to add files or view diffs without needing to type out the entire path to the file.
 		+ `git status` in tree form.
 		+ `git commit <"OPTIONAL_MESSAGE">` integration.
+* Filter directory items by filetype.
+* Filter directory items by a pattern.
+* Quick edit/open of a file wtihin the directory (after running `nomad` in numbered mode (`-n`)).
+* Built-in [`bat`][bat], a `cat` alternative written in Rust, to quickly view a file within the tree.
+* Display releases without the need to go on GitHub.
+* Can update itself!
 * Display file metadata such as file permissions, owner, group, file size, and last modified time.
-* Quick open/edit of a file wtihin the directory (after running `nomad` in numbered mode (`-n`)).
-* Built-in [`bat`][bat], a `cat` alternative written in Rust, to quickly view a file within the tree.

 # Prerequisite Setup